-- 9.1 Until the new burdens funding is allocated and updated external audit fees known then the direct financial implications will not be known. - 9.2 It is a concern that sourcing a professionally skilled individual to sit as an independent person on the Audit Committee may be difficult to source, and it is recognised that financial incentives may be required to attract suitable candidates. - 9.3 Indirectly the requirement to produce a standardised statement of service information alongside the accounts will incur a significant burden on a small team when there is already considerable pressure from the finalisation of the accounts.
-It is highly likely that this new burden will be introduced prior to any review and simplification of the Statement of Accounts.

-Financial Implications reviewed by: Dawn Garton, Director for Corporate Services
+- 9.1 Until the new burdens funding is allocated and updated external audit fees known then the direct financial implications will not be known.
+The current auditor appointment arrangements cover the period up to and including the audit of the 2022/23 accounts and due to additional burdens fee variations have been occurring resulting in increased fees under the current contract.
+The Council opted into the 'appointing person' national auditor appointment arrangements established by Public Sector Audit Appointments (PSAA) for the next contract period which would be applicable for the 2023/24 accounts onwards and procurement is currently underway. - 9.2 It is a concern that sourcing a professionally skilled individual to sit as an independent person on the Audit Committee may be difficult to source, and it is recognised that financial incentives may be required to attract suitable candidates. - 9.3 Indirectly the requirement to produce a standardised statement of service information alongside the accounts will incur a significant burden on a small team when there is already considerable pressure from the finalisation of the accounts.
+The pause in this requirement is welcomed. - 9.4 Financial Implications reviewed by: Dawn Garton, Director for Corporate Services